MikeR94/CI-Project-Portfolio-4/README.md

 * ## Lighthouse Testing

-    * Furthermore the website has been through the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) and [Microsoft Edge Dev Tools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/open/?tabs=cmd-Windows) Lighthouse Testing which tests the website for the following:
+    * Furthermore the website has been through the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) Lighthouse Testing which tests the website for the following:
         * Performance - How the page performs whilst loading.
         * Accessibility - Is the site accessible for all players and how can it be improved.
         * Best Practices - Site conforms to industry best practices.